 It is often confusing to beginners that the same price curve can produce very different candles, depending on platform or charting software.
 This happens especially if an asset is traded around the clock.
 The form of a candle - the relation of open, high, low, and close price - is then determined by the time zone in which the chart is taken, and by the open/close time of the bars.
 The EUR/USD chart above is based on Greenwich Mean Time (GMT, UTC); the same chart in New York time (EST) would display different candles.
 By the convention used by Zorro, all times are UTC and the time stamp associated to a bar is its close time.
 Thus, a 12:00 bar is the bar that ends at 12:00 UTC.

 A time frame can cover several bars, and is normally used as a time basis for technical indicators and price series.
-For instance, TimeFrame = 4 merges 4 bars to a single time frame.
+For instance, TimeFrame = 4 merges 4 bars to a single time frame, and TimeFrame = framesync(24) merges a varying number of hour bars to a full day.
 Bars be be merged by any criteria and time frames can be synchronized to certain hours or other events.
-A strategy has one bar period, but can have multiple time frames.
-Indicators are normally based on the bar period, but can also be based on longer time frames or even on shorter periods by generating them in incoming price ticks.
+A strategy has always one bar period, but can have multiple time frames.
+Indicators are normally based on the bar period, but can also be based on longer time frames.

 Note that charts - by Zorro and by almost all other platforms - can be misleading about bar periods and indicators.
 A candle is usually printed centered at its bar time stamp (as in the chart above), not in front of it as would be correct.
 Indicators are usually printed with smooth lines, while they in reality have a discrete step at any candle.
-So the begin and end of bars and the crossings of indicators are normally slightly off in usual charts.
-For getting precise time and crossing points, don't stare on the chart with a magnifying glass, but check the backtest log.
+So the begin and end of bars and the crossings of indicators are normally slightly off in charts.
+For getting the real times of the bars or indicator crossing points, use not a magnifying glass on the chart, but look in the backtest log.

 Normally, any bar constitutes a candle that is generated from the price quotes during the bar.
 Since many assets are traded in sessions and have no or infrequent price quotes outside market time, out-of-session bars can be either merged to a single candle, or completely ignored.
 For merging them to a single bar, the time frame mechanism can be used.
 For ignoring price quotes outside a trading session, time series can be declared as static and individually shifted and filled.

-Some traders believe that bars that cover not a fixed time period, but a fixed price movement, give them a better insight into the market.
+Some traders believe that they get a better insight into the market with bars that cover not a fixed time period, but a fixed price movement.
 With a focus on price movement, long periods of consolidation are condensed into just a few bars, thus highlighting "real" price trends.
 There are many special bar types: Tick Bars, Renko Bars, Range Bars, Momentum Bars, Point-and-Figure Bars, or Haiken Ashi Bars.
 Some market inefficiencies may be more clearly visible when getting rid of speed and time information.
 Zorro allows any imaginable combination of price and time for constructing user-defined bars with the bar function.

 Strategy development involves testing the strategy with historical price data.
 The prices are read from files in Zorro's History folder.
 For keeping the files at a reasonable size, they normally do not contain all the price quotes, but only one-minute candles (M1 data) or daily candles (D1 data).
 Files containing no cancles, but direct price quotes (T1 data), can also be used for special purposes, like testing scalping or HFT strategies.

 Historical M1 data for main currencies, indices, and commodities is available on the Zorro Download Page.
 Data that is not found there can be downloaded (usually free) from brokers or from Internet data providers (Google™, Quandl™, etc.).
 Data in high resolution or with special content - for instance, option chains - is normally not free.
-It can be purchased from data vendors.
-There are vendors that specialize on certain data types or exchanges - for instance, iVolatility™ on options and futures, Nanotick™ on Chicago traded assets, or Nanex™ on New York traded assets.
-You'll get your data in a special format, usually CSV, that you can convert to Zorro's historical data formats using the dataParse function with a special format string.
+It can be purchased from data vendors; we also provide M1 price data and EOD options data for US stocks and ETFs in the Zorro data format.
+Other vendors specialize on certain data types or exchanges - for instance, iVolatility™ on options and futures, Nanotick™ on Chicago traded assets, or Nanex™ on New York traded assets.
+Most have data in CSV format that can be convert to Zorro's data formats using the dataParse function with a special format string.
 Examples for conversion scripts can be found in the Strategy folder.

 Bars, candles, ticks, or quotes are often confused, and the meanings of those terms can also vary from platform to platform.
 Throughout this manual the following terms are used: